sahiliamsso/docs/source/installation-guide/index.md

 # Preparing VM for Gluu Server Installation
 ## Overview
 Thank you for your interest in the Gluu Server!
 This document will provide instructions for preparing your VM for a standard Gluu Server deployment.
-After your servers have been prepared, you can move on to the [installation instructions](./install.md/).
+After your servers are ready move on to the [installation instructions](./install.md/).
 Good luck with your deployment, and welcome to the community!

 ## Minimum Requirements